yoyosource/BOTC-HomeBrew/Fabled/Potion Instructions/README.md

 Authors:

 ## Summary
-> When a player is about to die all their potions break before death.
+> When a player is about to die or be exiled all their potions break before death.
 Every player knows which potion they receive.
-2 living players may choose to trade all potions, and Townsfolk that do lose their ability till dawn.
-A drunk/poisoned player might still receive potions from the ability they believe they have, but those potions are poisoned. [+0/+1 Storyteller]
+A drunk/poisoned player might still receive potions from the ability they believe they have, but those potions malfunction. [+0/+1 Storyteller]